Loading...

 They'd all got slightly different values there.

-Each of them has made some sort of timing error, and a timing error is a type of error that can't fully be avoided.
+A timing error is a type of error that can't fully be avoided.

-It's to do with your reaction time or your observation position, and you don't measure the exact time precisely.
+It's to do with your reaction time or your observation position and you don't measure the exact time precisely.

 Let's see if you understand what a timing error is.

-We've got four pupils, and they're all trying to stop a timer on exactly 20 seconds.
+We've got four pupils and they're all trying to stop a timer on exactly 20 seconds.

 And the results are here.